Samael1254/miniRT/README.md

 - Specify all errors
 - Check that capital letter objects are only declared once
 - Change warnings to errors in the end
+- Add commenting in the .rt file with '#'

 ### INTERSECTIONS
 - Inside of objects